QigongChen/QigongChen.github.io/README.md

 This contains basic data such as your name, institution, and some contact info.

-Add a photo to the `assets/img/` directory.
+Add a photo of yourself to the `assets/img/` directory.

 ### 3. Edit the `index.md` file